nibortolum/GWlasso/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example on how to run a GWlasso pipeline:

 ``` r
 library(GWlasso)